-Lose extra weight and watch your waist measurement: According to the Mayo Clinic, men should have a waist measurement below 40 inches, and women should take care to keep waist size below 35 inches.
+Lose extra weight and watch your waist measurement: According to studies, men should have a waist measurement below 40 inches, and women should take care to keep waist size below 35 inches.

 Get regular exercise: 30 to 60 minutes of exercise per day can help to lower blood pressure.

 Eat a healthy diet: Consume whole grains, fruits, vegetables, lean meats and low-fat dairy products, and skip foods that are high in saturated fat and cholesterol.
 Consider all-natural supplements to ensure adequate daily nutrients.

 Reduce sodium consumption: Those who are 51 years of age or older should reduce sodium to 1500 mg per day or less.

 Increase potassium: Added potassium in the diet or through supplements can reduce the effects of sodium on blood pressure.